cdaconta/ufc_fan/README.md

   * Admin role - The admin role has complete permissions to all endpoints in the project.
     * Permissions:
       * get:event-delete - Read the event page and items available to be deleted.
-      * delete:event-delete	- Delete the part of an event or the whole event.
+      * delete:event-delete	- Delete a part of an event or the whole event.
       * get:event-create - Get event form prefilled with event information.
-      * post:event-create - Change event in EventForm and Post Changes.
+      * post:event-create - Change event in event form and Post the changes.
-      * get:fighter-edit -	Read the fighter you want to edit.
+      * get:fighter-edit -	Read the fighter you want to edit in fighter form.
-      * post:fighter-edit	- Edit the fighter position profided in FighterForm.
+      * post:fighter-edit	- Edit the fighter position provided in fighter form.
   * Edit Event Role - The Event Editor has permissions for all endpoints in the project involving Event information.
     * Permissions:
       * delete:event-delete	- Delete the part of an event or the whole event.
       * get:event-create - Get event form prefilled with event information.
       * get:event-delete - Read the event page and items available to be deleted.
-      * post:event-create - Change event in EventForm and Post Changes.
+      * post:event-create - Change event in event form and Post changes.
 * All other users who sign up fall into a default permission category which only allows access to these endpoints:
-  * GET /api-key - Shows JWK.
+  * GET /api-key - Shows JWK web token.
   * GET /index - Gets all fighters by division and shows upcoming Event.
   * GET /knockouts - Gets knockout videos.
   * GET /division_fighters/<int:division_id> - Shows fighters by division id.